-- QuickTrach-Emergency Cricothyrotomy Kit

-- Contents-1 QuickTrach syringe with stopper,

-1 connecting tube with 15 mm adapter,

-1 cushion neckband
+- QuickTrach-Emergency Cricothyrotomy Kit - Contents-1 QuickTrach syringe with stopper, 1 connecting tube with 15 mm adapter, 1 cushion neckband

-ADULT-4.0 mm for 77 lbs (35 kg) and heavier

-PEDIATRIC-2.0 mm for 22 lbs to 77 lbs (10 kg to 35 kg)
+ADULT-4.0mm for 77 lbs (35kg) and heavier PEDIATRIC-2.0 mm for 22 lbs to 77 lbs (10kg to 35 kg) Under 10kg, use Needle Cric

--Under 10 kg, use Procedure: Airway Mgt:

-Cricothyrotoma - Needle (1040)

-BVM attached to oxygen
+• BVM attached to oxygen.

 - 1. Place the patient in a supine position with support under the shoulders and mild hyperextension of the head, unless C-spine injury is suspected. - 2.
-Identify the structures of the larynx. - 3.
-Stabilize the thyroid cartilage with the fingers of your nondominant hand. - 4.
+Identify the structures of the Larynx. - 3.
+Stabilize the thyroid cartilage with the fingers of your non dominant hand. - 4.
 Palpate the neck in the midline and locate the cricothyroid membrane, a slight depression just below the notch of the thyroid cartilage, between the thyroid cartilage and the 1st tracheal ring. - 5.
 Prepare the area with antiseptic solution. - 6.
 With dominant hand, insert the QuickTrach needle with catheter into the cricothyroid membrane at a 90-degree angle. - 7.
 Aspirate for air return as catheter is inserted.
-A saline flush with 1-2 mL of saline can be used in place of the included syringe.
-The trachea is usually 1/2-3/4 in deep to skin surface. - 8.
+A saline flush with 1-2 ml of saline can be used in place of the included syringe.
+The trachea is usually 1⁄2-3⁄4" deep to skin surface. - 8.
 Once air return is obtained, incline QuickTrach to 45 degrees and advance to the stopper. - 9.
 Remove the stopper. - 10.
 Hold the needle still while advancing the catheter until the flange is against the skin.
 Then remove the needle. - 11.
 Secure with the padded strap. - 12.
 Attach the connecting tube to the BVM to ventilate. - 13.
-Confirm placement by visualizing chest rise, checking breath sounds, SpO2, EtCO2, and absence of gastric sounds.
+Confirm placement by visualizing chest rise, checking breath sounds, SPO2, EtCO2, and absence of gastric sounds.